qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 # Terminology Content

+## 5mC, 5hmC, CpG Sites, and CpG Islands

+#### 5-Methylcytosine (5mC)
+5mC is a form of DNA methylation occurring at the 5th carbon of the cytosine ring in DNA.
+It's often associated with gene silencing, particularly when present in CpG sites.
+5mC is a common epigenetic mark and plays a crucial role in regulating gene expression.

+#### 5-Hydroxymethylcytosine (5hmC)
+5hmC is formed from 5mC through the addition of a hydroxyl group, marking an intermediate step in DNA demethylation.
+Though it's a methylated form, it often indicates a transition towards gene activation, showcasing a key role in dynamic gene regulation.

+#### CpG Sites
+CpG sites are DNA regions where a cytosine nucleotide is followed by a guanine nucleotide.
+Methylation at these sites, primarily involving 5mC, is vital for controlling gene expression.
+These sites are significant in epigenetic studies due to their influence on gene activity.

+#### CpG Islands
+CpG islands are dense CpG site regions typically located near gene promoters.
+Unlike isolated CpG sites, these islands are usually unmethylated, facilitating active gene expression.
+However, methylation can occur under certain conditions (like in diseases), leading to gene silencing.
+CpG islands can undergo demethylation, reactivating previously silenced genes.

+#### Interplay
+The interplay among 5mC, 5hmC, CpG sites, and CpG islands is central to DNA methylation dynamics and gene regulation:

+1. **CpG Sites and 5mC**: In CpG sites, cytosine is often methylated to form 5mC, which is associated with gene suppression.
+This methylation plays a pivotal role in silencing gene functions.

+2. **CpG Islands and Transcriptional Activity**: CpG islands, rich in CpG sites, are usually unmethylated, maintaining transcriptional activity in the associated gene regions.

+3. **Methylation of CpG Islands**: When CpG islands undergo methylation, it leads to the suppression of downstream gene expression.

+4. **5hmC and Gene Reactivation**: The formation of 5hmC is sometimes linked to the demethylation of CpG islands, potentially leading to the reactivation of previously silenced genes.
+This shift from 5mC to 5hmC signals a tendency towards demethylation and gene activation.

 ## Allelic balance
 The proportion of reads covering a variant’s location that support the variant.
 For example, if a variant’s location is covered by 100 reads, of which 25 support the variant and 75 do not, then the variant would have an allelic balance of 25/100 = 0.25.